ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - c2 - ALTERNATIVE Codealong - Documents Relationships.md

   - embedded documents
     - explain with code a example
     - explain multiple embedded documents (array)
-    - show example where this may not be ideal (ex.
-2 books with same author)
+    - show example where this may not be ideal (e.g. 2 books with same author)
   - reference
       - explain with code a example
       - explain multiple references (array)